btemplep/authzee/docs/sdks.md

 ### AuthzeeRequest

-The standard "Request" object used to initiate an Authzee workflow.
+The standard "Request" object used to initiate an Authzee operation.
 Should match the [Authzee Request Specification](./specification.md#requests), where some fields are updated depending on the identity and resource definitions.

+#### AuthzeeRequest Example

+#### AuthzeeRequest Schema

 ### AuditPage

-A page of Audit Workflow results.
-Conforms to the [Audit Workflow Results](./specification.md#audit-workflow-result), where some fields are updated depending on the identity and resource definitions.
+A page of Audit operation results.
+Conforms to the [Audit Operation Results](./specification.md#audit-operation-result), where some fields are updated depending on the identity and resource definitions.
 It will also have a `next_ref` field for pagination.

+#### AuditPage Example

+#### AuditPage Schema

 ### AuthorizeResult

+The [Authorize operation Results](./specification.md#authorize-operation-result), which conforms to the Authzee specification, where some fields are updated depending on the identity and resource definitions.

+#### AuthorizeResult Example

+#### AuthorizeResult Schema

+### AuthzeeBatchRequest

+The standard "Batch Request" object used to initiate an Authzee operation.
+Should match the [Authzee Request Specification](./specification.md#requests), where some fields are updated depending on the identity and resource definitions.

+#### AuthzeeBatchRequest Example

+#### AuthzeeAuthzeeBatchRequestRequest Schema

+### BatchAuditPage

+A page of Audit operation results.
+Conforms to the [Audit operation Results](./specification.md#audit-operation-result), where some fields are updated depending on the identity and resource definitions.
+It will also have a `next_ref` field for pagination.

+#### BatchAuditPage Example

+#### BatchAuditPage Schema

+### BatchAuthorizeResult

-The [Authorize Workflow Results](./specification.md#authorize-workflow-response), which conforms to the Authzee specification, where some fields are updated depending on the identity and resource definitions.
+The [Authorize operation Results](./specification.md#authorize-operation-result), which conforms to the Authzee specification, where some fields are updated depending on the identity and resource definitions.

+#### BatchAuthorizeResult Example

+#### BatchAuthorizeResult Schema

 ## Standard JMESPath Extensions

 JMESPath libraries offer the ability extend functionality by making new functions available in JMESPath queries.
+JMESPath is also the preferred JSON query language for Authzee.
-Authzee purposely takes a JMESPath search function as an argument so that custom functions can be used.
-Authzee SDKs should also offer a set of JMESPath functions out of the box the are helpful to Authzee grant queries.
+Because of this, Authzee SDKs should also offer a set of out of the box JMESPath functions the are helpful to Authzee grant queries.

 - [INNER JOIN](#inner-join) - Join 2 arrays in a fashion similar to an SQL INNER JOIN.
 - [regex Find](#regex-find) - Run a regex pattern on a string or array of strings to find the first match.